Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: Experiment

 \section{Experiment}

 In this section, we evaluate the CBDB-Net qualitatively and quantitatively.
-To evaluate the effectiveness of our CBDB-Net, we conduct extensive experiments on three generic person datasets (the Market-1501~\cite{Zheng2015Scalable}, the DukeMTMC-reID~\cite{Ristani2016Performance, ZhedongZheng}, and the CUHK03~\cite{Weireid2014}), three occluded Person Re-ID datasets ( the Occluded-DukeMTMC~\cite{Jiaxu112019}, the Partial-REID~\cite{WeiShi2015}, and the Partial-iLIDS~\cite{Lingxiao2018}) and one clothes image retrieval dataset (In-Shop Clothes Retrieval dataset~\cite{Ziwei2016}).
-Firstly, we compare the performance of CBDB-Net against many state-of-the-art methods on these seven datasets.
-Secondly, we discuss various ablation studies on the four datasets (the Market-1501~\cite{Zheng2015Scalable}, the DukeMTMC-reID~\cite{Ristani2016Performance, ZhedongZheng}, the CUHK03~\cite{Weireid2014}, and the In-Shop Clothes Retrieval dataset~\cite{Ziwei2016}) to validate the effectiveness of each strategy in our CBDB-Net.
+To evaluate the effectiveness of our CBDB-Net, we conduct extensive experiments on three generic person datasets (the Market-1501~\cite{Zheng2015Scalable}, the DukeMTMC-reID~\cite{Ristani2016Performance, ZhedongZheng}, and the CUHK03~\cite{Weireid2014}), three occluded Person Re-ID datasets (the Occluded-DukeMTMC~\cite{Jiaxu112019}, the Partial-REID~\cite{WeiShi2015}, and the Partial-iLIDS~\cite{Lingxiao2018}) and one clothes image retrieval dataset (In-Shop Clothes Retrieval dataset~\cite{Ziwei2016}).
+Firstly, we discuss various ablation studies on the four datasets (the Market-1501~\cite{Zheng2015Scalable}, the DukeMTMC-reID~\cite{Ristani2016Performance, ZhedongZheng}, the CUHK03~\cite{Weireid2014}, and the In-Shop Clothes Retrieval dataset~\cite{Ziwei2016}) to validate the effectiveness of each strategy in our CBDB-Net.
+Secondly, we compare the performance of CBDB-Net against many state-of-the-art methods on these seven datasets.